What Makes Rachel Deliberately Different

 Rachel Tallon Reynolds is a trial attorney who defends companies against claims involving complex litigation, product liability, and catastrophic personal injuries involving automobiles, appliances, energy and chemical products, and medical equipment.
 She is particularly skilled at parachuting into cases and preparing them for resolution and trial.

-Ms. Reynolds is a member of Sedgwick’s Women’s Forum Board and serves as Co-editor of the newsletter, Women Connect.
+Rachel is a member of Sedgwick’s Women’s Forum Board and serves as co-editor of the newsletter, Women Connect.
 She also serves on Sedgwick’s Inclusion and Diversity Committee.

-Ms. Reynolds served as an Arabic Translator/Electronic Warfare Operator in the United States Army Intelligence Corps.
-While in the military, Ms. Reynolds graduated with honors from the esteemed Defense Language Institute Arabic program, and graduated first in her class from the United States Army Intelligence School.
+Rachel served as an Arabic Translator/Electronic Warfare Operator in the United States Army Intelligence Corps.
+While in the military, Rachel graduated with honors from the esteemed Defense Language Institute Arabic program, and graduated first in her class from the United States Army Intelligence School.
 Having earned numerous military decorations while serving in Operation Desert Thunder in Kuwait and Eastern Action in Qatar, she is a member of the Veterans of Foreign Wars.

 - Plaintiff v.
 Municipality (July 2016) — Obtained favorable settlement after one week of trial in a contentious matter arising out of a bicycle accident that rendered plaintiff quadriplegic.

 - Plaintiff v.
 Chemical Manufacturer (June 2014) — Sedgwick successfully defended one of the world leaders in industrial fluids in a case wherein plaintiff alleged that his Acute Myelogenous Leukemia (AML) was caused by benzene in client’s products.
 After creatively deploying discovery devices, Sedgwick negotiated a tolling agreement that led to a no-cost dismissal.